peterjakubowski/Face-Labeler-Pilot-Workflow/README.md

 ```
 python 3.10.12
 pandas 2.0.3
-streamlit 1.32.2
+streamlit 1.54.0
 streamlit-free-text-select 0.0.5
 opencv-python 4.9.0.80
 imutils 0.5.4
 numpy 1.25.2
-dlib 19.23.1
+dlib 19.24.9
 face-recognition 1.3.0
 PyExifTool 0.5.6
 ```

+### Dependencies

+### Additional system requirements

+#### Exiftool

 Additionally, [Exiftool](https://exiftool.org/) must be installed on your system in order to read, write and edit metadata using [PyExifTool](https://pypi.org/project/PyExifTool/).
 Installation instructions can be found on the Exiftool website [here](https://exiftool.org/install.html).

 ## Launching the tool

-To launch the streamlit server within the virtual environment, run the following command while the virtual environment is activated (you should see (facelabelerpilot_env) in your command prompt):
+To launch the Streamlit server within the virtual environment, run the following command while the virtual environment is activated (in your command prompt, you should see `(.venv)` if using a Python virtual environment and `(facelabelerpilot_env)` if using conda):

 ```
 streamlit run face_labeler_pilot_workflow.py